GreenMind creates authoritative and detailed guides to the things you're curious about.

 Gas Leaks in Hotel Rooms Can Be Deadly

-According to an article in the Charlotte Observer, undetected toxic gas leaks in US hotels have killed eight people and sickened more than 250 in the past five years alone.
+According to an article in the Charlotte Observer, undetected toxic gas leaks in US hotels killed eight people and sickened more than 250 from 2013–2018.
 Unbelievably, there is no governmental agency that tracks these deaths and injuries.
-How can we protect ourselves from the invisible danger of asphixiation from toxic gas while on vacation?
+How can we protect ourselves from the invisible danger of asphyxiation from toxic gas while on vacation?

 A Gas Detector Can Save Your Life

 Safety when traveling is not always our first priority, even when we know it should be.
 If you're like me, you're way more focused on packing the right shoes, remembering your passport, and getting to the airport than you are on safety precautions like a portable carbon monoxide detector.
 But if you look at the statistics, you're at risk when you go to a tourist destination without one.
 Even in high-end resorts, as the terrible events at the Bahia Principe resort in Mexico proved in 2018, you can become the victim of an invisible, odorless gas leak that can very easily kill you and your family in their sleep.

 An Affordable, Portable Solution to the Threat of Toxic Gas Leaks

 Fortunately, there is a way to safeguard against the very real dangers posed by these gas leaks.
 Portable carbon monoxide and natural gas detectors are inexpensive and readily available online.
 They pack easily and function immediately wherever you plug them in.
 It's sad and disturbing to think that people have died in their vacation hotel room simply because they did not have a $30 device that plugs into the wall.

 Are Carbon Monoxide and Toxic Gas Detectors Reliable?